The Cavender-Farris-Neyman Model with a Molecular Clock

 An equivalent way to define the CFN-MC ideal is as the kernel of the map

 where $t_0$ is a homogenizing indeterminate.
-From this perspective, we define the matrix $A_T$ associated to this monomial map to be the matrix whose columns are the indicator vectors of top-sets of collections of disjoint paths in $T$ with an added homogenizing row of ones.
+Note that these indeterminates $t_i$ are not related to the branch lengths in $T$.
+From this perspective, we define the matrix $A_T$ associated to this monomial map to be the matrix whose columns are the indicator vectors of top-sets of path systems in $T$ with an added homogenizing row of ones.
 The convex hull of these indicator vectors gives a polytope in $\R^{n-1}$ that encodes important information about the ideal $I_T$ \cite[Chapter~4]{sturmfels1996}.
-Our goal in this paper is to study the ideals $I_T$ for binary trees and the corresponding polytopes $R_T$ (to be defined in detail in Section \ref{sec:polytope}.
+Our goal in this paper is to study the ideals $I_T$ for binary trees and the corresponding polytopes $R_T$ (to be defined in detail in Section \ref{sec:polytope}).

 \begin{example} Let $T$ be the tree pictured in Figure \ref{fig:treeex}.
-The CFN-MC ideal $I_T$ is in the polynomial ring $\K[\ur] = \K[r_{0000},r_{1000},r_{0100},r_{0010},r_{0001},r_{1010},r_{1001},r_{0011}]$ where each subscript is the indicator vector of a top-set of a collection of disjoint paths in $T$ indexed alphabetically by the internal nodes of $T$.
+The CFN-MC ideal $I_T$ is in the polynomial ring $\K[\ur] = \K[r_{0000},r_{1000},r_{0100},r_{0010},r_{0001},r_{1010},r_{1001},r_{0011}]$ where each subscript is the indicator vector of a top-set of a path system in $T$ indexed alphabetically by the internal nodes of $T$.
 Therefore, the parametrization in Equation (\ref{eqn:finalparametrization}) is given by

 The matrix $A_T$ associated to this monomial map is obtained by taking its columns to be all of the subscripts of an indeterminate in $\K[\ur]$ and adding a homogenizing row of ones.
 In this case, this matrix is